juchertb/ReactMaterialUIShowcase/readme.txt

 14. Implement product details and browser pages from pages/eCommerce/Products
 15. [DONE] when hitting https://localhost:3000 it should bring you to the analytics page or the logon page.
 Right now a blank page is displayed.
 16. [DONE] Color scheme icon in top right corner moves to the right when I click it.
 It also disappears when I scroll down on the profile page
-17. FormGrid styled Grid2 is not working under components/StyleComponents.
+17. [DONE] FormGrid styled Grid2 is not working under components/StyleComponents.
 The components disapear in Accounts section for example under the settings page.
 18. [DONE] Navigation menu: submenu closes automatically when I click an item.
 19. [DONE] Work on light/dark function.
 20. [DONE] Work on messages (click button at top.).
 Implement the same way as in the Otis template.
 21. Go through all pages and make them fully responsive
+    - [DONE] Analytics
+    - [DONE] Sales
 22. [DONE] When the application is published then the products and orders data is not served.
 23. [DONE] Change the site icon to the alsacom icon
 24. [DONE] I get an overlay with an error of type "Cannot read properties of undefined (reading 'url')" on the logon screen when first starting the server (npm run start).